drSammyOtia/drSammyOtia/README.md

 - 👋 Hi, I’m @drSammyOtia
-- 👀 I’m currently doing Python Web development
+- 👀 Enthusiast Python Web Developer
-- 🌱 I’m learning new concept in data science
+- 🌱 I’m learning new concept in React and Vuejs
-- 💞️ I’m looking to collaborate on Python web development
+- 💞️ I’m looking to collaborate on Python web development projects
-- 📫 You can reach me out at dr.sammyotia@gmail.com or Tell: +2547-196-866-40
+- 📫 You can reach me out at dr.sammyotia@gmail.com or w@/Tell: +2547-196-866-40

 <!---
 drSammyOtia/drSammyOtia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.